larpon/QtFirebase/README.md

 `v4.1.0`, `v4.2.0`, `v4.5.0`, `v4.5.1`, `v5.0.0`, `v5.1.1`, `v5.3.0`, `6.1.0`

-We recommend you build against the latest version of the Firebase C++ SDK.
+In most cases you'll be able to build against the latest version of the Firebase C++ SDK - but we've experienced times when developers got lost in the woods for doing so.
+In that case we recommend you build against one of the latest tested versions of the Firebase C++ SDK as listed above.

 # Bugs
 When you encounter bugs; Please see if they are known issues [here](https://github.com/firebase/quickstart-cpp/issues) or [here](https://github.com/Larpon/QtFirebase/issues) - before reporting